OpenVerifiable/open-verifiable-id-sdk/architecture/0005-offline-credential-caching-and-sync.md

 ## Context

-Many creators and users operate in environments with intermittent or no internet connectivity. ov-id-sdk must provide robust offline support for credential and DID operations, including caching, local storage, and eventual synchronization.
+Many creators and users operate in environments with intermittent or no internet connectivity. open-verifiable-id-sdk must provide robust offline support for credential and DID operations, including caching, local storage, and eventual synchronization.
 This ensures users retain access to their credentials and can perform critical operations even when offline.

 ## Requirements